hichana/fdna/RFP.md

             - parse down info so one page is ok
             - keep info and make it all work,
-            - minimize info at the top, have a link to the bottom, then have the info at the bottom of the page
-- ok, new layout is
+            - minimize info at the top, have a link to the bottom, then have the info at the bottom of the page -x ok, new layout is
     - header
     - sub-header explainer
     - link to scroll to bottom to learn more (about section)